Continuing Education Support Administrator

-Ana Paula Bastian
+Ana Paula Bastian, JD

 Director of Legal Affairs & International Relationships

-Ana Paula Bastian is a native Brazilian who moved to the United States in 1998 with no knowledge of the English language.
+Ana Paula Bastian is a native Brazilian who relocated to the United States in 1998 with no knowledge of the English language.
 She has since received a Bachelor’s degree in Political Science from the University of California Santa Barbara and a Juris Doctorate in Law from Thomas Jefferson School of Law.
-Additionally, she has studied abroad extensively in Paris, Nice, Chile and Argentina.
-As a result of her travels and international upbringing, today, Ana Paula speaks four languages fluently.
-Outside of work, Ana Paula is passionate about writing, reading, music, yoga, spirituality, gardening, and dance.
-She particularly enjoys sunrise runs as a meditative practice.
-Moving forward she hopes to publish her first book, “A Dirty Word Called Grief” in December of 2020.
+Additionally, she has studied abroad extensively in France, Chile, and Argentina.
+As a result of her travels and international upbringing, today Ana Paula speaks four languages fluently and considers herself a Global Citizen.
+She is also a published author, having self-published her first book, “A Dirty Word Called Grief” in December of 2020.
 The book is a collection of poetry and prose that offers an honest commentary on grief and reflects Ana Paula’s own experience navigating loss.
 Although the book did not make the New York Times Best Seller List (yet), publishing this work and offering it to the world has been a defining moment in Ana Paula’s own journey of healing trauma.

 Director of Programs

 Marie comes from the environmental field with a passion for sustainability.
 Her research in environmental ascription and injustice motivated her to dedicate her life to non-profit work.
 When she is not posting the do's and don'ts of recycling around the office, you can find her either tending her community garden or 27 houseplants.

 “My mission is to create and support a highly collaborative Programs department so my team can work together to create the capacity and flexibility needed to provide high standards of constituent service.”